vthannir/Smart-Inventory-Web_GDP/README.md

-# MEAN Stack application Example

-This is basic CRUD (Create-Retrieve-Update-Delete) application created using MEAN technologies.
+# Smart Inventory Web where we are using Mean Stack

 * M - Mongo DB
 * E - Express js